aunnnn/ViewElements_Old/README.md

 ## Known Issues
 These are issues I don't know how to fix yet:
-- Stretchy header with first hanging section header
+- Stretchy header view with first (sticky) section header
   - Because the (first) section header **strickly** respects `tableView.contentInset` to know where it should stick, when the stretchy header shrinks or moves up, it lefts the empty gap between them.
+- Table header view is kinda buggy.
+After many trials and errors, it doesn't seem to play well with AutoLayout.
+In practice, you should use the topmost table cell as a table header, as it provides exactly the same funtionality.

 ## Limitations
 This framework is (at the moment) suitable for creating static pages, e.g. not much animations/interactions on the content.